-Most recently - Over a 36-month period approximately $74.0 million dollars worth of projects have been successfully completed and/or are under development.
-These projects include | The historic adaptive conversion of an abandoned school into (28) senior apartments | A (46) unit mix-use urban infill over 4,000 sqft of commercial space | A conversion of an abandoned bakery into (23) condominiums over 2,500 sqft of commercial space | The adaptive conversation of a warehouse into apartments and a destination restaurant | A 12,000 sqft conversion of a historic Armory into the Black History Museum | The adaptive conversion of an historic office building into a mix-use high rise (208) unit apartment complex | The new construction of 278 new apartments and 72 towns houses, with 12,000 sqft of retail space.
+Most recently - Over 36 months, approximately 74.0 million dollars worth of projects have been completed and are under development.
+These projects include | The historic adaptive conversion of an abandoned school into (28) senior apartments | A (46) unit mix-use urban infill over 4,000 sqft of commercial space | A modification of an abandoned bakery into (23) condominiums over 2,500 sqft of retail space | The adaptive conversation of a warehouse into apartments and a destination restaurant | A 12,000 sqft conversion of a historic Armory into the Black History Museum | The adaptive conversion of a landmark office building into a mix-use high rise (208) unit apartment complex | The new construction of 278 new apartments and 72 towns houses, with 12,000 sqft of retail space.

 These underlying values guide each of our projects: